AaltoSciComp/linux-shell/content/pipelines-grep.rst

 The ``&&`` and ``||`` are `short-circuit
 <https://en.wikipedia.org/wiki/Short-circuit_evaluation>`__ (lazy)
 boolean operators.
-They can be used for quick conditionsals.
+They can be used for quick conditionals.

 * ``command_a && command_b``